timurrrr/86buttdrop/README.md

    * Optional: cut/file the remaining "bridges" that stick out.
 1. Using two 20 mm M10 flange bolts, hang the floor bracket onto the side brackets, pointing the tips of the bolts toward the seat.
 1. Put the other bolts through the floor bracket and the side brackets.
 Again, the tips should point at the seat.
-   * For the 100 legroom option, you'll need to use 6 bolts, otherwise 4.
+   * For the 100 "legroom" option, you'll need to use 6 bolts, otherwise 4.
 1. Put M10 flange nuts onto the bolts, but don't tighten them yet.
 1. Use the height adjustment mechanism to "lower" the seat all the way.
 1. Shake the floor bracket relative to the side brackets to make sure there's no binding.